 At the end, the attendees were asked: "What was your greatest learning experience?
 And we received some very inspiring answers, some of which were "There is interest in the community to do things better", "The example of organization in Marieta Islands with a larger number of lenders and from different locations" and "A responsible authority is needed, as well as a change of mentality and paradigm".

+What can Balandra learn from these experiences?
+Is it possible to innovate in its visitor management system?
+Thanks to the participation of relevant actors in the operation and management of Balandra, this relevant conversation is detonated at a very strategic moment for the destination.
 We thank all the attendees who are building solutions for sustainable tourism in Balandra, and why not? to share in the future as inspiration for other natural protected areas in Mexico.
 We are especially grateful for the tremendous support received from the Pronatura Noroeste team, the management and park rangers of APFF Balandra, Turismo La Paz, members of the APFF Balandra Advisory Council and Niparajá A.C. without their help, this process would not have been possible.
 If you are interested in learning more about the event and the results obtained, do not hesitate to contact us at info@lamanodelmono.org.